HillSignal

 Lyft is a publicly traded company in the Transportation sector.
 This company operates across Transportation and is subject to various Congressional legislative and regulatory actions.
 HillSignal is tracking 4 active Congressional signals mentioning Lyft, including 4 bills.
 The current legislative sentiment leans bearish, with regulatory or policy headwinds potentially affecting performance.

 Lyft ($LYFT) is currently facing 4 active congressional signals tracked by HillSignal.
-With 1 bullish, 1 neutral, and 2 bearish signals, the average legislative impact score is 4.3/10.
+With 1 bullish, 1 neutral, and 2 bearish signals, covering 4 sectors.
 Key sectors affected include Transportation, Technology and Consumer.
 Recent major catalysts include Modern Worker Security Act and HILTON Act.
 Below is the complete tracker of government activity affecting Lyft’s market performance.

 4